 5. Select the ideal lighting equipment

 Lighting is everything.
 In photography, lighting is used to establish tone, mood, and atmosphere and can even become a recognizable feature in your photography that makes you stand out from the rest—even in simple natural light photography.
-Thankfully, you can rely on a daylight studio hire to achieve a similar effect while having more control of the environment.
+Thankfully, you can rely on a daylight studio hire to achieve a similar effect while still having control of the environment.
 A poorly lit backdrop will result in low-quality imagery that is either too overexposed or too grainy to edit.

 - Reflectors: These often-circular lighting tools offer a reflective surface that is used to redirect light onto or away from the subject.
 They are particularly helpful in outdoor photography setups where you have little to no control over lighting.